 Students aged 8-13 (age taken as at 30 June of auditioning year) are selected via audition only.
 Further information about how to audition can be found here.
 There are approximately 300 students across Australia and overseas involved in the ITP.

 The School builds relationships internationally and, each year, senior artistic staff travel to Japan and New York to judge the Youth America Grand Prix ballet competition.
 As a result of this, gifted students may be invited to be part of the ITP.
-In 2008, there were approximately 70 international students enrolled in our ITP.

 How does the ITP operate?